Guideline for Successful Project Planning

 4) Project Controlling and Project Management

-Controlling and Monitoring of the Planned Project: Graphical Representation of Budget, Costs, and Revenues
+Controlling and Monitoring the Planned Project: Graphical Representation of Budget, Costs and Revenues

 Conclusion: Project Planning as a basis for successful project management